graalvm/graalvm-demos/native-jfr-demo/README.md

     ```shell
    jfr print recording.jfr
     ```
-    It prints all events recorded by Flight Recorder.
+    It prints all the events recorded by Flight Recorder.

 ### Related Documentation